LineageOS/lineage_wiki/pages/how-tos/adb_over_wifi.md

 4. Connect to the same wifi network as your computer
 5. Activate the tile by pressing it once

-You will now see the device's IP adress below the tile which you'll need for the next step
+You will now see the device's IP address below the tile which you'll need for the next step

 ### On your computer